 Safety Precautions When Using Weed Killers

 We all know that canines love to sniff around, and sometimes even eat grass.
-Therefore, when applying weed killers it’s important to observe some precautions.
+Therefore, when applying weed killers, our panel of independent experts ask you to observe some precautions.

 First of all, always follow the manufacturer's instructions.
 Make sure to get the dosage right and to respect any directions printed on the label.
 Using higher concentrations than recommended can do more harm than good.

 Second, it’s probably a good idea not to use herbicide sprays in windy conditions.
-Especially if your dog is around, you don’t want the weed-killing particle to fly into the areas you didn’t intend to treat.
+Not just for your own safety, but especially if your dog is around, you don’t want the weed-killing particle to fly into the areas you didn’t intend to treat.

 Usually, this information will be provided on the label, so just make sure to follow it.